truthcoin/www.truthcoin.info/_posts/2016-05-14-drivechain-op-code.md

 Per Sidechain:

 A sidechain is added by adding Coinbase data of a certain format.
-The minimal requirements resemble the following function: AddSidechain(PrivateKey = 5JQrzT..., WaitingPeriod = 2016, VotingPeriod = 1000, ReqScore = 200).
-I'll consistently use these specific values throughout this example.
-This is MinerDB item [2] above.
+The minimal requirements resemble the following function:

+    AddSidechain(PrivateKey = 5JQrzT..., WaitingPeriod = 2016, VotingPeriod = 1000, ReqScore = 200).

+This is an example of MinerDB item [2] above.
+I'll use these specific values throughout the example below.

 Per Withdrawal: